 WIND ENERGY PROJECTS

-The Jeffreys Bay Wind Farm went into operation in March 2014, a couple of months earlier than scheduled owing to an urgent request from Eskom, who tried – and failed – to avert load shedding.
+The Jeffreys Bay Wind Farm went into operation in March 2014.
 This wind farm has 60 turbines and a capacity of 138MW.
-The wind farm is monitoring bird and bat presence on the site, and has readily agreed to the St Francis Bird Club undertaking parallel monitoring of bird species.
+The wind farm is continually monitoring bird and bat presence on the site, and has agreed to the St Francis Bird Club undertaking parallel monitoring of bird species.

-The Kouga Wind Farm, between St Francis Bay and Oyster Bay, went into operation in March 2015.
-This wind farm is also monitoring bird and bat presence on the site, a condition of its environmental authorisation.
+The 32-turbine Kouga Wind Farm, between St Francis Bay and Oyster Bay, went into operation in March 2015.
 The resident Denham’s Bustard population is being closely observed to monitor any changes in numbers and behaviour.

-The Tsitsikamma Community Wind Farm, near Clarkson, comprises 31 turbines which are due to go into operation in March 2016.
+The Tsitsikamma Community Wind Farm, near Clarkson, comprises 31 turbines which went into operation in March 2016.

 The last of the four projects licensed so far, the Gibson Bay Wind Farm, is situated west of Oyster Bay.
-This 37 turbine wind farm is under construction and is expected to go into operation in March 2017.
+This 37 turbine wind farm went into operation in April 2017.

-The RES Oyster Bay wind farm was selected as a preferred bidder in the 2014 bidding round of the REIPPP programme and is awaiting financial closure in March 2016.
+The Oyster Bay wind farm was selected as a preferred bidder in the 2014 bidding round of the REIPPP programme but was delayed by the Eskom hiatus in signing power purchase agreements.
+Construction is expected to start in March 2019.
 This 46 turbine project is immediately adjacent to the Kouga Wind Farm, effectively doubling the size of the area under turbines.